 - 2. The take-up of this support finder tool has not been as high as anticipated.
 As part of the work, we are undertaking on direct payments, we will review the use of this support tool in terms of the design and fitness for purpose for people in receipt of direct payments and seeking to employ a personal assistant.
 The tool can also be used by personal assistants and micro-enterprises providing care services to advertise their availability. - 3.
+The past year has been very challenging in terms of direct payments, with provider workforce issues leading to poor performance and many people waiting to be paid.
+The detrimental impact of this has not been underestimated and as such officers have worked to ensure people are paid for the valuable work they provide, and more focused remedial action has been undertaken to make improvements as a priority.
 On a phased approach and when appropriate, we have continued to transition existing direct payment recipients onto the Virtual Wallet money management system; we have also made this our preferred way for new recipients of direct payments to manage their funding allocation.

-At the time of writing the report 222 out of X direct payment recipients were using the Virtual Wallet.

-- 4. Following a review into the support provision for direct payments recipients, which included a detailed options appraisal, a decision has been taken to provide a split service.
+At the time of writing the report 222 direct payment recipients were using the Virtual Wallet. - 4.
+Following a review into the support provision for direct payments recipients, which included a detailed options appraisal, a decision has been taken to provide a split service.
 This means that information and advice will in future be provided by a team within the council and the payroll service by several approved external providers, meaning that individuals can chose their own payroll provider.
 Whilst, there will be a delay in this new provision being put into place until April 2024, individuals will see no change to their current provision of service. - 5.
 In October 2022, following training, our commissioned carer support organisation, Credu, began some carers assessments on behalf of Adult Services with the aim of maximising the support to carers as soon as possible and to reduce the backlogs outstanding.
-As of 31 March 2023, Credu had completed 24 carers assessments. - 6.
-Unfortunately, the university was unable to recruit a student to do this piece of work and the proposed grant funding was re-directed to support other Powys Regional Partnership Board project work. - Whilst we continued to promote the use of the AskSARA service throughout the year, the Regional Integrated Funding for it ended on 31 March 2023.
+As of 31 March 2023, Credu had completed 24 carers assessments.

+- 6. Unfortunately, the university was unable to recruit a student to do this piece of work and the proposed grant funding was re-directed to support other Powys Regional Partnership Board project work. - 7.
+Whilst we continued to promote the use of the AskSARA service throughout the year, the Regional Integrated Funding for it ended on 31 March 2023.